-This Court should grant certiorari.
-The decision below, if left in place, drastically redefines the corruption quid pro quo from "dollars for political favors" to "dollars for influence or access," criminalizing a large swath of American political process.
-The answer to the question, whether the Appellant undertook an "official act" constituting the quo of forbidden quid pro quo corruption by granting "access" for consideration of a donor's issue, has tremendous implications for protected political speech occurring everyday in Washington, D.C., Virginia, Maryland and elsewhere.
+This Court should reverse.
+The decision below drastically redefines the corruption quid pro quo from "dollars for political favors" to "dollars for influence or access," criminalizing a large swath of the American political process.
+The central question is whether Petitioner undertook an "official act" constituting the quo of forbidden quid pro quo corruption by granting "access" for consideration of a donor's issue.
+That question has tremendous implications for protected political speech occurring everyday across the nation.

 The Fourth Circuit's decision dramatically expands the reach of federal corruption law to include payment by donors or activists who win "access" to public officials.
 The result: Protected political speech of both donors and public officials is now a felony.
-The court below thereby disregarded the foundation of this Court's rulings in McCutcheon v.
-FEC and Citizens United, embracing instead a minority view on defining political corruption.